What Services and Programs does Northwest Access Fund offer?

 We would be delighted to give you some help getting started on a business plan and refer you to other resources should you need more assistance.
 We also will try to help you identify other funding sources to support your employment goals.

-Absolutely, we look at each case individually.
-In some cases, we may ask for a guarantor.
-In others, we can offer extended payments and/or a smaller loan.
+Absolutely.
+Northwest Access Fund looks at each application individually.
+In some cases, we may ask for a co-signer or collateral.
+In other cases, we may offer extended payments and/or a smaller loan.

 What is an IDA?

-An IDA is a matched savings account where low-income households can earn up to $2,000 by saving on a monthly basis.
-However much an individual saves, the program matches it dollar for dollar.
-Save a dollar—get a dollar!
-If the maximum is saved, they would have $4,000 to go towards their specific savings goal.
+An IDA (Individual Development Account) is a matched savings account.
+Our IDAs allow low-income households to earn up to $2,000 through consistent monthly saving.
+The amount an individual saves will be matched dollar for dollar.
+If the maximum is saved, they would have $4,000 to go towards their specific assistive technology savings goal.
 There are eligibility guidelines and requirements.

 What can I purchase with my IDA?